Audacity21/GDSC-KLEF-Hacktoberfest/README.md

 - Run the following Commands
 ```
 git add .
-git commit -m"<Name of your Algorithm>"
+git commit -m"<Name of your project>"
 git push
 ```
 - Come back to Github and Open a Pull Request